 The U.S. Department of Labor predicts RPM employment will increase 12 percent to 332,000 between 2012 and 2022, which will accompany a projected increase in the nation’s stock of apartments, houses, and offices.

 About four of every five students receive some kind of merit- or need-based assistance with their tuition and fees.
 On top of the dozens of options our university offers its students, Miller College of Business gives several awards every year to its own students.
 Learn more.

 Ready to Apply?

 Are you interested in our program?
-The first step is applying for admission to the university.
+Then it's time to apply.

 Want to Learn More?

 Place matters, and that is particularly true on our beautiful campus—our size, our people, our culture, and our amenities.
 Come see it for yourself by scheduling a visit through our Office of Undergraduate Admissions.
 Or if you'd rather speak directly to someone in our department, feel free to call or email us.